More Volume vs Better Structure: Tactical Training Fix

 Planned recovery periods that allow the adaptations from hard sessions to consolidate

-The practical effect of this distribution is that hard sessions are genuinely hard because the athlete arrives recovered, and easy sessions are genuinely easy because they are not trying to produce maximum fatigue.
-This separation of intensity is what makes both ends of the spectrum effective.
-Understanding what is work capacity gives the performance outcome that well-structured training is ultimately building its full professional definition, explaining the quality that intelligently organized training produces and why it transfers more directly to tactical performance than raw volume metrics.
+The practical effect of this intensity distribution is that hard sessions are genuinely hard, because the athlete arrives recovered enough to express maximum output, and easy sessions are genuinely easy, because they are not being asked to do the work of a hard session.
+This deliberate separation of intensity is what makes both ends of the spectrum effective; collapsing the distinction by training everything at moderate intensity is what produces athletes who are perpetually tired and perpetually mediocre.
+Understanding what is work capacity gives the performance outcome that structured training ultimately builds its full professional definition, explaining the quality that intelligently organized training produces and why it transfers more directly to tactical performance than raw volume metrics ever will.

 Signs You Need Better Structure, Not More Volume

-These signs appear consistently in athletes who have crossed the line from productive training stress into unmanaged overreach.
+The signs below appear consistently in tactical athletes who have crossed the line from productive training stress into unmanaged overreach, the territory where the next session subtracts rather than adds.
 They are not indicators that more work is needed.
-They are indicators that better organization of existing work is required.
+They are indicators that the existing work is poorly organized, poorly recovered, or poorly distributed across the week.

 Common signs that structure is the missing variable: